A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: The Proposed ADMM based FTN Signaling Detection

 where $\mathbf{H}=\tilde{\mathbf{V}}^{\top}\tilde{\mathbf{V}}$ is a positive semi-definite matrix, $\mathbf{q}^{\top}_{uncorr}=-2\left(\tilde{\mathbf{y}}_{2 N\times1}^{uncorr}\right)^{\top}\tilde{\mathbf{V}}$, and $r_{uncorr}=\left(\tilde{\mathbf{y}}_{2 N\times1}^{uncorr}\right)^{\top}\tilde{\mathbf{y}}_{2 N\times1}^{uncorr}$.
 For this type of optimization problems, there are many proposed sub-optimal techniques, one of the recent ones is is that proposed by R. Takapoui \textit{et al}. in \cite{takapoui2020simple} in the past few years.
 It is meant to solve non-convex quadratic optimization problems where the objective function is convex, if the discrete requirements on the decision variables are dropped.
 It is based on a variant of the ADMM algorithm described earlier.
-Because (\ref{op}) and (\ref{opt2b}) fall under the non-convex optimization problems class, the proposed ADMM variant for the FTN signaling detection non-convex problem is not guaranteed to find the global solution.
-Even though ADMM was originally introduced as a tool for convex optimization problems \cite{boyd2011distributed}, it turns out to be a powerful heuristic method even for NP-hard nonconvex problems.
+Because (\ref{op}) and (\ref{opt2b}) fall under the non-convex optimization problems class, the proposed ADMM variant for the FTN signaling detection non-convex problem may not achieve the global optimal.
+While ADMM was introduced initially for convex optimization problems \cite{boyd2011distributed}, it turns out to be a promising candidate technique to find sub-optimal solutions for some NP-hard nonconvex problems, such as the FTN signaling detection.